 Course objectives and methodology

-We realize that the backgrounds of people interested in this course will be diverse, we want to provide sufficient background for the hands-on exercises that are included in these course.
+We realize that the backgrounds of people interested in this course will be diverse, so we want to provide sufficient background for the hands-on exercises that are included in these course.
 For the exercises, we will be using the T-BioInfo platform that hides the complexity of code and algorithms behind an intuitive visual interface.
-This part of the course will be dedicated to a detailed description of the analysis steps that are combined into pipelines on the platform.
+This part of the course will be dedicated to a detailed description of the analysis steps that are combined into the pipelines on the platform.
 As a result, participants will gain independence and will be able to analyze their own data.

 Our courses are designed to be accessible to diverse audiences, so we are limiting the number of technical concepts that some might find useful.
 Additional technical terminology and expanded review can be found on other websites that we will provide links to for additional reading.